FatemehTarashi/awesome-tda/README.md

 ### TTK
 [TTk](https://topology-tool-kit.github.io/index.html) - The Topology ToolKit is an open-source library and software collection for topological data analysis in scientific visualization.
 TTK can handle scalar data defined either on regular grids or triangulations, either in 2D or in 3D.
 It provides a substantial collection of generic, efficient and robust implementations of key algorithms in topological data analysis.

+For more information you can read ["Topological Data Analysis Made Easy with the Topology ToolKit"](https://arxiv.org/pdf/1806.08126.pdf) article.

 ## Frameworks and Libs

 ### C++